The 9 Most Stable Fishing Kayaks for Anglers of All Skill Levels

 Why We Chose It

-The Ascend 133X is a kayak designed for the tournament angler at a surprisingly reasonable price, considering all the great features that come standard.
+The Ascend 133X is the most stable fishing kayak designed for the tournament angler at a surprisingly affordable price, considering all the great features that come standard.

 This is one of the market’s widest, most stable rotomolded kayaks at 36.5 inches.
-Which means you can stand up and fish from it without any trouble.
+Which means I was able to stand up and fish from it without any trouble.

-I like that the wires for powering a fish finder or trolling motor have already been run, so you don’t have to drill holes and try to plug them properly.
+Since the wires for powering a fish finder or trolling motor have already been run, you don’t have to drill holes and try to plug them properly, which is a HUGE bonus in my book, though I do like rigging my kayaks.

-There are gear tracks to mount extra fishing rod holders or a fish finder, and there’s a place for a trolling motor to be mounted at the front of the kayak.
+I’m a huge fan of the gear tracks to mount extra fishing rod holders or a fish finder; there’s also a place for a trolling motor to be mounted at the front of the kayak and a Power Pole Micro at the stern.

 If you’re like me and bring more gear than you need, don’t worry; with a 550-pound weight limit and plenty of storage, you can get as much fishing gear as you can cram onto this large fishing kayak.